-The dual-channel comparator consists of two individual comparators, having an input voltage range that extends down to the negative supply voltage V-.
-The common open-collector output can be driven low by either half of the LM612.
-This configuration makes the LM612 ideal for use as a window comparator.
-The input stages of the comparator have lateral PNP input transistors which maintain low input currents for large differential input voltages and swings above V+.
+The comparators have an input range which extends to the negative supply, and have open-collector outputs.
+Improved over the LM139 series, the input stages of the comparators have lateral PNP input transistors which enable low input currents for large differential input voltages and swings above V+.

-The 1.2V voltage reference, referred to the V- terminal, is a two-terminal shunt-type band-gap similar to the LM185-1.2 series, with voltage accuracy of ±0.6% available.
-The reference features operation over a shunt current range of 17 μ A to 20 mA, low dynamic impedance, and broad capacitive load range.
+The voltage reference is a three-terminal shunt-type bandgap, and is referred to the V- terminal.
+Two resistors program the reference from 1.24V to 6.3V, with accuracy of ±0.6% available.
+The reference features operation over a shunt current range of 17 μA to 20 mA, low dynamic impedance, broad capacitive load range, and cathode terminal voltage ranging from a diode-drop below V- to above V+.

-As a member of National's Super-BlockTM family, the LM612 is a space-saving monolithic alternative to a multichip solution, offering a high level of integration without sacrificing performance.
+As a member of National's Super-BlockTM family, the LM615 is a space-saving monolithic alternative to a multichip solution, offering a high level of integration without sacrificing performance.